Manicurist

 Universal Accommodations

-The Cosmetology Program is committed to universal learning and supporting all students' needs.
+The Manicurist Program is committed to universal learning and supporting all students' needs.
 Our classroom space, routines, resources, and interactions will be as inclusive as possible.
-Treating each other with respect, listening to each other, having an open mind and a willingness to help each other learn is crucial to universal learning.
+Treating each other with respect, listening to each other, having an open mind and a willingness to help each other's learning is crucial to universal learning.

 Strategies to provide optimal learning for all student in this course include, but not limited to: